salvesg/BorderProfiler/README.md

 To install and make the project work on windows you will need some prerequisites.
  - Make sure you have *Visual Studio* installed with the *Desktop development with C++* workload.
 Make sure the MSVC compiler and Cmake tools for Windows are included.
  - While you can download and build OpenCV yourself, you can simply download the precompiled binaries and extract them, for example, to `C:\opencv`.
- - Download this project manually or using git (you don't need the OpenCV submodule)
+ - Download this project manually or using git: `git clone https://github.com/salvesg/BorderProfiler.git` (you don't need the OpenCV submodule)

 Open a `x64 Native Tools Command Prompt for VS`, which you can easily acchive by pressing the windows key and typing it.
 Navigate to the project main folder and do:
 ```cmd